courtrun/Pleiotropy-of-UKB-Metabolites/README.md

 If anything is unclear, please contact Courtney Smith at courtrun@stanford.edu.

-If you use these scripts or data, please cite the above Smith et al. 2022 (_bioRxiv_) paper and reference this Github repo: https://github.com/courtrun/Pleiotropy-of-UKB-Metabolites
+If you use these scripts or data, please cite the above Smith et al. 2022 (_eLife_) paper and reference this Github repo: https://github.com/courtrun/Pleiotropy-of-UKB-Metabolites

 Directory overview